cgmora12/DataIntegration2API/README.md

 ## Getting Started

 First, to obtain similarity data between different CSV files, use the python program in the similarity folder.
 Then, use the tableunion.jar file in order generate APIs from CSV files and similarity data.
+The Python table similarity module can be run as a standalone program to obtain the similarity between a set of tables, regardless of their later use for API generation.

 ### Prerequisites